a327ex/SNKRX/devlog.md

 Transition from first screen to first level works.
 Polish it up tomorrow with more sounds, tutorial markers (left/right arrows) and more consistency and anticipation when a level ends, and then start work on the main buy screen.

+# Day 19 - 07/03/21

+First screen, transition from it to arena, arena and transition from arena to next screen are 99% complete and polished.
+There's one small bug left that I can't replicate where it will end the level right away, but I can't tell with which win condition it's happening...
+I'll fix it in time.
+Tomorrow I can get started on the main buy screen for real.